-This test determines the ability of the equipment to withstand naturally occurring ice and frost conditions and helps determine the need for de-icing operations.
-All sections can be performed including automated chambers that perform the 25-cycle Category B test which combines altitude, humidity, and freezing temperatures.
+Icing testing determines a product's ability to withstand naturally occurring ice and frost conditions, and helps evaluate the need for de-icing operations.
+All sections can be performed at Element, using automated chambers that perform the 25-cycle Category B test that combines altitude, humidity and freezing temperatures.

 There are three equipment Categories: A, B, and C. Category A is for equipment located externally or in non-climate controlled areas of the aircraft where Ice and Frost may occur due to condensation.
 Category B is a 25 cycle test which mimics the effects of multiple ascents and descents where the accumulation of water can cause structural or functional damage to moving parts and electronic systems.
 Category C is used for external areas where standing water could freeze and where ice could build up over time impeding normal operation of the test unit.

-This test determines whether the EUT can operate as specified during and after being subjected to an electrostatic air discharge event.
-The test procedure and test generator used is similar to most other international ESD standards, except that the EUT is bonded to the ground plane and only air discharge is specified.
+Electrostatic discharge testing per RTCA DO 160 determines if a unit can operate as specified during and after an electrostatic discharge event.
 Test points are chosen based on their accessibility to personnel, with 10 positive and 10 negative polarity discharges at 15 kV applied to each one.